In this article, you’ll learn everything there is to know about covert narcissism.

-“The term “covert narcissism” (aka hypersensitive or vulnerable) was coined to capture the pattern in narcissists who aren’t loud, vain, chest-thumping braggarts, but are still — as their partners discover soon enough — just as arrogant and argumentative as people with the prouder, more outgoing brand of extraverted narcissism (aka overt or grandiose).”
+“The term ‘covert narcissism’ (aka hypersensitive or vulnerable) was coined to capture the pattern in narcissists who aren’t loud, vain, chest-thumping braggarts, but are still — as their partners discover soon enough — just as arrogant and argumentative as people with the prouder, more outgoing brand of extraverted narcissism (aka overt or grandiose).”

-Below we’ll talk about 8 clear signs someone is a covert narcissist.
+And keep reading.
+We’ll talk about 8 clear signs someone is a covert narcissist.
 Then we’ll discuss how to deal with them.

 How to spot a covert narcissist: 8 signs